mixpanel/mixpanel-iphone/README.md

 }
 ```

-Documentation to the rest of the Mixpanel provided functions can be found on the [Mixpanel website](https://mixpanel.com/help/reference/ios)
+Documentation of the rest of the Mixpanel provided functions can be found on the [Mixpanel website](https://mixpanel.com/help/reference/ios).

 ### The Custom Way

-In case you haven't been using Mixpanel, and all you want is to send custom JSON objects, you can use the following snippet:
+In case you haven't been using Mixpanel, and all you want to do is send custom JSON objects, you can use the following snippet:

 ```objectivec
 Alooma *alooma = [Alooma sharedInstance];